Why Online Donors Love Mailed Thank You Letters and One Great Example

 But, here's the catch.
 That emailed thank you just isn't enough.
 You need to also mail a thank you letter to make your donor feel appreciated.

 Snail mail is often maligned, but who doesn't look forward to going to the mailbox?
 Lots of donors save their thank you letters, put them on the fridge or pin them to bulletin boards.
-A mailed letter "sticks" in a way that an emailed thank you just doesn't.
+A mailed letter "sticks" in a way that an emailed thank you does not.
 This is especially true for first-time givers.

-But, what do donors who give just one more time do?
+But, what do donors who give again do?
 They become committed donors, volunteers, or monthly givers.
+Online donors who give for multiple years have a 66 percent retention rate, according to the Blackbaud report.

-Thanking a donor, by mail, is your best shot at making this conversion.
+Thanking a donor, by mail, might be your best shot at converting a one time giver to a long term giver.

 When Is the Donation Large Enough?